Plug and Play Splitting Techniques for Poisson Image Restoration

-Four different measures are employed to assess the performances of the two strategies: the Mean Square Error (MSE), the relative error (RE) computed as $\|\vx^\star-\vx^{rec}\|/\|\vx^\star\|$, where $\vx^{rec}$ is the recovered image, the Peak Signal-to-Noise Ratio and the Structural Similarity Index (SSIM) \cite{Wang2004}.
+Four different measures are employed to assess the performances of the proposed method: the Mean Square Error (MSE), the relative error (RE) computed as $\|\vx^\star-\vx^{rec}\|/\|\vx^\star\|$, where $\vx^{rec}$ is the recovered image, the Peak Signal-to-Noise Ratio and the Structural Similarity Index (SSIM) \cite{Wang2004}.
 These indexes are computed on the last iterate $\vw_3^K$: at convergence, the iterates $\vw_2^K, \vw_3^K$ and $\vx^K$ should coincide, due to the constraints $\vM\vx=\vw$. {The initial iterate $\vx^0$ is set equal to $\vg$, and all the other variables accordingly: this setting is used among all the numerical experiments.
 The background $b$ is set to $10^{-3}$.}